 A Footnote on Other Garden Records

 While I’m reflecting, in confession, I’ve been terribly slack with my garden journal record keeping recently.
 I do have all of my planting maps, notes, and photos to fall back on in my quest to get organised.
 Someday.
 When I find the time!
 Retaining the information, however, has already been very helpful for cross-checking varieties and care, reordering supplies, tagging and labelling, and much more.
-In particular, I love (love love love) my DIY custom painted garden markers.
-It wouldn’t have been possible to make or correctly apply these without my records.
+In particular, I love (love love love) my new DIY custom painted garden markers.
+It wouldn’t have been possible to make or correctly position these in the garden without my records.

 Although my journal notes have been lacking recently, I’ve been getting great use out of my seed packet labels.
 When I’ve purchased seeds or orders have arrived, I’ve labelled them straight away with any extra information before storing/using.
 This helps avoid my tendency to procrastinate on record keeping.
 Haha!
 The notes were very handy when planting out the autumn/winter garden for quick reference on sowing and spacing.
 I do need to overhaul my seed packet storage though, as I’ve outgrown my old containers and now have bundles of seed packets stored in a box in my pantry.